chrisglein/chrisglein.github.io/_posts/2010-01-03-beatles-rock-band-xbox-360.md

 ---
 <p class="playLine top"><span class='playIcon xbox360'></span>Played on Xbox360</p>

-My <a href="http://chrisglein.blogspot.com/2008/03/rock-band-xbox-360.html">love affair</a> with rhythm video games has cooled a bit.
+My [love affair]({% post_url /2008-03-30-rock-band-xbox-360 %}) with rhythm video games has cooled a bit.
 I don't lust after the experience like I once did.
 I'll never turn down an opportunity to play, but it's not something I'm generally seeking out anymore.
 <!--more-->

 But every once in awhile an event comes along that reminds me just how awesome this whole music gaming thing can be.
-This time that was <a href="http://www.gamefly.com/game/xbox-360/The-Beatles-Rock-Band/136330/">Beatles Rock Band</a> with the family on Christmas Eve.
+This time that was [Beatles Rock Band](http://www.gamefly.com/game/xbox-360/The-Beatles-Rock-Band/136330/) with the family on Christmas Eve.
 Take a selection of music that pretty much everyone knows, have a large enough group of people such that you can cycle players in and out, and then add in some snacks and booze.
 It's a Good Time.

 Harmonix did a good job with the Beatles, giving a charming presentation of the timeline and a fitting visual style.
 But honestly it doesn't matter that much.
 It's about having the right songs with the right people.
 And that combination is all it really takes to make the band gaming experience awesome.